entrecode/ec.doc/doc/data_manager.md

 The timestamp of the last modification of an entry.
 All date and time values are UTC in [RFC3339](https://tools.ietf.org/html/rfc3339) format.

 ### creator (Type: `entry`)
 The user account that created this entry.
-If no account management is active (e.g. no visible account model exists), this field is not included.s
+If no account management is active (e.g. no visible account model exists), this field is not included.

 ## Allowed field names